Car Accidents Involving Alcohol

 If you’re injured in a motor vehicle accident while you’re a passenger, and it’s determined that the at-fault driver – whether of the vehicle you’re riding in or the driver of an another vehicle involved in the accident – is legally intoxicated, that driver can be found liable.
 This may entitle you to collect monetary damages from the driver and his/her insurance company to assist in paying your medical bills, as compensation for lost work wages while you’re recuperating, and for the physical and emotional pain brought about by the accident.

 Massachusetts also has liquor liability laws.
 These statutes, along with precedents set by the courts in previous cases which dealt with accidents causing bodily harm where alcohol consumption was a factor, address injuries received in a person’s home or a public establishment.
 These laws and precedents vary greatly between public establishments – a business such as a bar or restaurant – and private homes.
-If you become intoxicated in a Cape Cod bar and hurt yourself, or are harmed by another intoxicated person, that establishment and its employees may be considered at fault.
+If you become intoxicated in a Cape Cod bar and hurt yourself, or are harmed by another intoxicated person, that establishment and its employees may be considered at-fault.
 If the same scenario unfolds at a party in a private home, with the exception of allowing underage drinking, the hosts do not have the same level of liability.

 If you have been injured in an accident in which alcohol or another substance was a factor, it’s important that you know and understand your rights and the avenues available to you in pursuing financial compensation from the responsible parties.
 Whether it’s the automobile insurance policy of an at-fault driver or the liquor liability insurance coverage in a restaurant or club, the company that carries the insurance will have an attorney looking out for their best interests.
 Doesn’t it make sense to have your own local attorney looking out for yours?